hkz-aarvesen/resume/README.md

 - Encompass ETL – EDSS grew into Encompass, and Encompass was installed at two further customers (Harris and Autodesk).
 We found that ETL at each customer became a services engagement that required ongoing maintenance.
 I have focused extensively on this area, and the technology we use is constantly evolving.
 Each ETL has a unique feature set though a common approach of rake, java, groovy, and perl seems to have emerged.
 Powershell, bash, cron, batch, SQL, ruby, scp, and even robocopy (!!) have all made appearances in different ETLs.

+**October 2003 - September 2006 : 360Commerce, Inc.**\
+**Senior Software Engineer, Architect**

+Hired to work on a toolset for the 360Commerce product suite.
+After a month, I was asked to examine the current build process, resulting in a 22 page document.
+From there, I joined the team responsible for software architecture.
+The company already practiced many agile tenets (particularly stand up meetings).
+Taking lessons from IronGrid, I spearheaded a move from a weekly build to continuous integration.
+I evangelized the benefit of JUnit in the build process.
+I advocated standardization on an IDE.
+I streamlined the process where possible (for instance, in moving from PVCS to CVS, drastically reducing the amount of time spent checking in and synchronizing code).
+The biggest challenge at 360Commerce was intra-company communication.
+I began on a personal level by interviewing, meeting, and going to lunch with all of the different toolset stakeholders: product development, services, marketing, sales, QA.
+I followed the same procedure when writing the build process docs.
+I then volunteered to give brown bag talks about JUnit.
+As my role evolved into architecture, I made sure to stay in touch by attending other groups' stand up meetings.
+With the new focus on architecture, I took a look at development from a business perspective.
+I measured the improvements we had made at the tactical level (for instance, continuous integration increased the successful build rate 300%).
+I set about to document and communicate across the teams, using a wiki with great success.
+I documented successful and failed contractor projects to attempt to find the sweet spot of third party efforts.
+And, when necessary, I got my hands dirty again by cranking code on the inventory product.